-Normally, devices are added to OT-BASE automatically by OT-BASE Asset Discovery imports.
+Normally, devices are added to OTbase automatically by OTbase Discovery imports.
 However, there are situations when this is just not possible and you want to create devices manually.
 Examples are:

-- A device cannot be discovered because it is not connected to an Ethernet network.
+- A device cannot be discovered because it is not connected to an Ethernet network, or one of the fieldbus networks that OTbase discovers.
 Think of standalone devices, or devices that are connected with other OT devices via serial point-to-point.

-In such a situation you can enter device details by foregoing OT-BASE Asset Discovery.
+In such a situation you can enter device details by foregoing OTbase Discovery.

 Adding a device to the device inventory using the Add function